Skip to main content

 print(f"Next run: {schedule['next_run_at']}")

-You must provide either interval_seconds or cron_expression, but not both.
+You must provide either url or urls, but not both.
+You must also provide either interval_seconds or cron_expression, but not both.

 list_schedules()